NinjaBearStudioTech/Documentation/Writerside/topics/factions/fct_overview.md

 - **Flexible Attitude Resolution**: Attitude Resolution Strategies are extensible, so you can use the provided ones (Simple Team Check and Reputation Tier Check), or create your own.
 - **Designer-Friendly**: Built in C++ but can be configured and extended in Blueprints.
 - **Extensible**: Everything is configurable, extensible or component/interface based.
 No specific class requirements, which makes it much easier to integrate this plugin with other systems.
+- **Save System**: Factions can be saved and loaded so players can continue their progress between play sessions.
-- **Integrated with the Editor**: including a Settings Page, Data Asset Contextual Creation and a new Faction Category for the Gameplay Debugger.
+- **Integrated with the Editor**: Including a Settings Page, Data Asset Contextual Creation and a new Faction Category for the Gameplay Debugger.

 ## Design Pillars